vicentebolea/DAV-SDK.github.io/Products/ADIOS.md

-## ADIOS
+## ADIOS2

 ### Description

-ADIOS, the Adaptable Input/Output (I/O) System, transports data as groups of self-describing variables and attributes across different media types (such as files, wide-area networks, and remote direct memory access) using a common application programming interface for all transport modes.
-ADIOS focuses on I/O scalable performance, adaptability, and ease of use.
+ADIOS2, the Adaptable Input/Output (I/O) System, transports data as groups of self-describing variables and attributes across different media types (such as files, wide-area networks, and remote direct memory access) using a common application programming interface for all transport modes.
+ADIOS2 focuses on I/O scalable performance, adaptability, and ease of use.

 ### Impact, Sustainability, and Quality